 Homestays are similar to the Couchsurfing experience, however you have to pay for your stay.
 Homestays are meant to be cultural immersion experiences where you can fully learn about Japanese culture with a Japanese host family.
 There are a few different companies that provide Homestay experiences such as Homestay.com.
 To see what a Tokyo homestay is like, check out this video from travel blogger Sabrina of One Way Ticket.

 Another inexpensive accommodation option in Tokyo is staying in a hostel.
 You can look at ratings and prices for different hostels on HostelWorld.com (booking fee applies) or HostelBookers.com (no fee).
+For people traveling to Japan alone, this can feel like a safer option.

 A capsule hotel is a unique accommodation option in Tokyo in which you sleep in a little box, called a capsule.
 Most capsule hotels cater to men only, but a quick Google search will pull up different options for places that have beds for women.
 Are you wondering what the experience at a capsule hotel is like?
 Check out this great video by Only in Japan.